tarantool/tarantool/changelogs/unreleased/gh-5976-fix-assertion-during-indexed-by.md

 ## bugfix/sql

-* Fixed assertion when INDEXED BY was used with an index that was at least third in space (gh-5976).
+* Fixed an assertion when `INDEXED BY` was used with an index that was at least third in a space (gh-5976).